-This is reportable tax event, but since the gain is $0 (your cost basis equals the sale price), you don’t owe additional taxes when you sell your restricted stock units.
+This is a reportable tax event, but since the gain is $0 (your cost basis equals the sale price), you don’t owe additional taxes when you sell your restricted stock units.

 Why You Might Want to Sell Your Restricted Stock Unit Shares Right Away

-As you can see, it is possible that you experience no tax impact from selling shares.
+As you can see, it is possible that you experience no tax impact on selling shares.
 This is a good reason to consider selling right away, and transferring the paper value of the shares into actual cash you can use.

 The next factor to consider when determining the best time to sell is whether you even want to own company stock.
 If you accept the suggestion that your RSUs are compensation income for services rendered, why not take that compensation as cash?